ceu-lang/ceu/doc/manual/v0.20/docs/010-introduction.md

 no *free* or *delete*) and does not require runtime garbage collection.

-Céu integrates safely with C, and programs can define and make native calls seamlessly while avoiding memory leaks and dangling pointers.
+Céu integrates safely with C, and programs can define and make native calls seamlessly while avoiding memory leaks and dangling pointers when dealing with external resources.

 Céu is [free software](#TODO).